PrzemekKozakQA/Memento-Flask-application/README.md

 ## Database

-In the project I used the latest version of the SQLite database engine.
+In the project I used the SQLite database engine.
 To connect to the database, I used the cs50 library, which uses SQLAlchemy.
 There are two tables in the database:

 * users - stores user data.